 - Write short paragraphs.
 (Nobody wants to read long texts.
 Divide them into 4 to 5-line paragraphs)

 - Use high-quality images.
 (Visuals are seen more quickly than text.
 I mean if you upload a funny image and you write a joke, tell me what I'll see first?)

 That is it.
-I have shared with you all of that I have learned so far.
-First of all, thanks for reading it till here.
+I have shared with you all of what I have learned so far.
+First of all, thanks for reading it up to this point.